YochevedOfstein/CPP_EX3_Catan/README.md

 * `isValidPlaceForSettlement(int intersectionId, string playerName)` - Validates if a settlement can be placed at a specified intersection.
 * `placeSettelemnt(int intersectionId, string playerName)` - Places a settlement at a specified intersection.
 * `buildCity(int intersectionId, string playerName)` - Bulids a city where one used to have a settlement.
+* `isValidFirstSettlements(string playerName, int intersection, int road)` - Validates if a player can place a settlement and road on starting turn.

 ### Catan
 The class `catan.cpp` encapsulates the game logic, including player turns, resource distribution, development card management, and determining the winner.